krzemienski/awesome-from-stars/README.md

 * [polybar/polybar](https://github.com/polybar/polybar): A fast and easy-to-use status bar
 * [adi1090x/polybar-themes](https://github.com/adi1090x/polybar-themes): A huge collection of polybar themes with different styles, colors and variants.
 * [square/PonyDebugger](https://github.com/square/PonyDebugger): Remote network and data debugging for your native iOS app using Chrome Developer Tools
+* [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail): Makes your AI agent think like the laziest senior dev in the room.
+The best code is the code you never wrote.
 * [facebookarchive/pop](https://github.com/facebookarchive/pop): An extensible iOS and OS X animation library, useful for physics-based interactions.
 * [pop-os/pop](https://github.com/pop-os/pop): A project for managing all Pop!_OS sources
 * [mozilla/popcorn-js](https://github.com/mozilla/popcorn-js): The HTML5 Media Framework.
 (Unmaintained.
 See https://github.com/menismu/popcorn-js for activity)